 Lockdown 2.0 is now well underway, and like many freelancers, people are now starting to face the realities of working from their own homes.
 During the first time round, everyone was excited at the prospect of working from home in their PJs, and not really doing much work.
 Then after a few months, the novelty soon began to wear off.
 Distractions start appearing, and cabin fever becomes a real demotivator.
-Once we are allowed to return to the ‘new normal’, you may want to consider moving your business to a flexible office space in Lincolnshire.
+Once we are allowed to return to the ‘new normal’, you may want to consider moving your business to a flexible office space in North East Lincolnshire.

 What is a flexible office space?

 A flexible office space is one that doesn’t require as much commitment as a traditional office.
 Generally you are not tied into a lengthy contract – you may be able to sign a monthly rolling contract, or even hire an office for the day.
 There are lots of different types of flexible office spaces, including co-working, hot desking, shared offices, served offices and even some private offices.
-Here at McCue House we pride ourselves in being a high quality serviced, flexible office space in Lincolnshire, adaptive to the needs of local businesses.
+Here at McCue House we pride ourselves in being a high quality serviced, flexible office space in North East Lincolnshire, adaptive to the needs of local businesses.